 We also receive information about you from other sources.
-For example, we receive information about the status of background checks you participate in, updates from payment processors regarding your purchases, receipts and analytics for text communications you send and receive, and information you provide to, or automatically collected by, our marketing page hosting provider.
+For example, we receive information about the status of background checks you participate in, updates from payment processors regarding your purchases, receipts and analytics for text communications you send and receive, and information you provide to, or automatically collected by, our hosting providers.

 Categories of information collected from other sources include the following:

 Partners.
-We collect and use information collected by integrators, and from partners for joint product and marketing opportunities.
+We collect and use information collected by integrators and from partners for joint product and marketing opportunities.
 This information may include Account, Transaction, Billing, Profile, and Tracking Data.
-Integrations may include payment processing companies, background check and online assessment providers, communication providers, performance or analytics providers, or HR related services you choose to integrate with our Services.
+Integrations may include payment processing companies, background check and online assessment providers, communication providers, performance or analytics providers, or HR related services employers choose to integrate with our Services.

 Public sources.
 We collect information from publicly accessible websites and government sources.

 Data brokers.
-We purchase additional Contact Data to supplement and correct the data we collect.
+We purchase additional contact data to supplement and correct the Contact Data we collect.

-- to process and manage our Services including to facilitate your use of such Services, maintain your user preferences, to help others find your profile and make your Profile viewable by our Customer (your potential employers), transfer your job applications to our Customers, post for publication on the Services, and facilitate your HR processes
+- to process and manage our Services including to facilitate your use of such Services, maintain your user preferences, to help others find your profile and make your profile viewable by potential employers, transfer your job applications to potential employers (NEOGOV’s Customers), post for publication on the Services, and facilitate HR processes

 - to communicate with you and send you information as part of the Services regarding your requests for information, contests you entered into, newsletters and surveys, technical notices, security alerts, support and administrative messages, significant updates to the Services or policies, as well as relevant notifications regarding your account or job application, job suggestions, or the status of your background check or assessment (to learn how to manage these communications, see “Your Data Rights” below)

-- allow Customers, Job Applicants, and Personnel to communicate with one another
+- allow our Customers, their personnel, and job applicants to communicate with one another

 - marketing our products and features (for as long as you do not opt-out), measure the performance of email messaging and promotional campaigns, learn how to improve email deliverability and open rates, and improve our business activities